 Now, even around town you have the option of saving some money, if you know what the normal fuel cycle is.
 If you can fill up saving 15 cents a litre over 130 litres, you’ve saved a chunk of money every time you fill up.
 The real savings though, come from where fuel is expensive, and you can skip the sellers.

-Remote touring and peace of mind
+Remote touring and fuel anxiety

 Running out of fuel isn’t a nice thing to happen, and even running low can have some pretty nasty effects on your fuel pump so its best avoided.
 Even the thought of running out of fuel isn’t a nice feeling, wondering whether you are going to make it to the nearest fuel station or not.
 A long range tank takes that worry away, knowing that your range is significantly increased and that all but seriously remote treks you aren’t going to have any fuel issues.